The People of Creative Stage

 Paulina Perera-Riveroll was born in Mexico City.
 She received a BFA in Photography from Parsons School of Design.
 She is a co-founder and active member of RadiusTwelve a group of independent artists working together to showcase contemporary art.
 She has participated in several exhibitions.
 Her artworks are in private collections in Mexico and the U.S.

-Clare Wasserman (Co-creater of the Dancing Designers Curriculum, and Lead Teacher) and has had a rich career as a costume designer with projects ranging from Quentin Tarentino films to Broadway shows.
+Clare Wasserman (Co-creater and Lead Teacher of Dancing Designers) and has had a rich career as a costume designer with projects ranging from Quentin Tarentino films to Broadway shows.
 Career highlights include exciting projects such as; Heidi Klum's Halloween costumes, the Victoria's Secret Fashion Show, the Marc Jacobs costume ball, the Macy's Thanksgiving Day Parade Santa costume, and the creation of a Zac Posen dress for the HBO series, Sex in the City.
 Clare has also collaborated with award winning designers for the Little Mermaid, Aladdin, Side Show and Tuck Everlasting on Broadway, as well as working with the prestigious Spoleto Opera Festival in South Carolina.

 As an arts educator, Clare has held positions such as lead teacher at the Inner-city Arts Camp in Houston, TX, teaching artist at The New Works Festival at the University of Texas in Austin, and the Children Arts Program Coordinator, at Emmanuel Presbyterian Church.

-(Musical Theater Builders Co-Teacher) A native of Hong Kong, Regina Yung has performed as a soloist, collaborative pianist, and chamber musician in numerous venues throughout Hong Kong, the United Kingdom, and the United States.
+Regina Yung (Musical Theater Builders Co-Teacher) a Hong Kong native, has performed as a soloist, collaborative pianist, and chamber musician in numerous venues throughout Hong Kong, the United Kingdom, and the United States.
 She obtained her Bachelor of Music degree from Oberlin College Conservatory, and her Master of Music and Doctor of Musical Arts degrees from Manhattan School of Music.
 Regina is currently a member of piano faculty at the St. Thomas Choir School and South Shore Conservatory.
 She is also a chamber music coach at Duxbury Music Festival Preparatory Summer program as well as a collaborative piano faculty at Duxbury Music Festival.